dbrattli/aioreactive/README.md

 ## Streaming sources

 A source starts streaming values by starting the source using `start()`.
 The `start()` function takes a source and an optional sink, and returns a stream.
 If a sink is given it will receive all values that are passed through the source.
 So the `start()` function is used to attach a sink to the source, and start streaming values though source.
-The stream returned by `start()` is is cancellable, iterable, and chainable.
+The stream returned by `start()` is cancellable, iterable, and chainable.
 We will learn more about this later.
 Here is an example:

 ```python
 async def asend(value):